-Our Amended and Restated Certificate of Incorporation, which will become effective upon the closing of this offering, authorizes the issuance of up to 130,000,000 shares of common stock, par value \$0.001 per share, and 65,000,000 shares of preferred stock, par value \$0.001 per share.
-As of December 31, 2011, there were 13,912,319 shares of common stock outstanding (after giving effect to the automatic conversion of all outstanding shares of preferred stock into shares of common stock and the one-for-four reverse stock split).
-As of December 31, 2011, we had approximately 27 record holders of our capital stock.
-All of our outstanding shares of preferred stock will automatically convert into shares of common stock upon the closing of this offering.
-After the closing of this offering and after giving effect to the conversion of our preferred stock, we will have 24,912,319 shares of common stock and no shares of preferred stock outstanding.
+Our Amended and Restated Certificate of Incorporation authorizes the issuance of up to 130,000,000 shares of common stock, par value \$0.001 per share, and 65,000,000 shares of preferred stock, par value \$0.001 per share.
+As of September 30, 2012, there were 24,466,049 shares of common stock outstanding.
+As of September 30, 2012, we had approximately 42 record holders of our capital stock.
+After the closing of this offering, we will have shares of common stock and no shares of preferred stock outstanding.

-The description below gives effect to the adoption of our Amended and Restated Bylaws and is qualified in its entirety by reference to these documents, copies of which are filed as exhibits to the registration statement of which this prospectus is a part.
+The description below is qualified in its entirety by reference to our Amended and Restated Certificate of Incorporation and our Amended and Restated Bylaws, copies of which are filed as exhibits to the registration statement of which this prospectus is a part.